-Thank you for your interest in becoming a recognized Patient-Centered Primary Care Home and your commitment to better health and better care at lower costs for all Oregonians.
+Thank you for your interest in Patient-Centered Primary Care Home Recognition and your commitment to better health and better care at lower costs for all Oregonians.

 Any health care practice that provides comprehensive primary care and meets the key standards can become a recognized Patient-Centered Primary Care Home, including:

 - Behavioral, addictions and mental health care providers with integrated primary care services